Benefits of exercise

 Starting is the hardest part, because it’s when you’ll be most unfit.
-It’s going to be hard work, and you’re going to want to crash out on the couch in the evening and not go for a run around the park.
+It’s going to be hard work.
+You’re going to want to crash out on the couch in the evening and not go for a run around the park.

 Some tips on getting started:

 - Start slow – if your fitness levels aren’t great, don’t sign up for next week’s marathon.
-Taking on too much too soon can be stressful and you can end up feeling more unfit than you really are.
-Start with a brisk run or some simple stretches, then gradually build up from there.
+Taking on too much, too soon can be stressful.
+You can end up feeling more unfit than you really are.
+Start with a brisk run or some simple stretches, gradually building up from there.
 When it gets easier, increase the time and intensity of what you’re doing.

 - Do something you enjoy – while it might seem like a good idea to join an aerobics class, if it’s not something you’ll enjoy, you’ll find it harder to stick with.
 Try and tie exercise in with your interests, like joining a salsa class if you’re into dancing.

 - Work it into a routine – some people just don’t like gyms, no matter how hard they try.
-Exercise classes leave them cold and tread mills give them nightmares.
+Exercise classes leave them cold and treadmills give them nightmares.
 If you’re one of these people, you might be better off trying to exercise in a way that fits into your daily life.
-For example, cycle rather than take the bus, or start walking home from work.
+Cycle rather than taking the bus, or start walking home from work/school or college.
 That way you’ll be getting a daily dose of exercise, without really having to change your routine.